 Acting

 Acting performances are authentic, compelling, interesting and personify the story.
-Relational dynamics are strong and have emotional impact.
+Relational dynamics are strong and have an emotional impact.

 Sound